NaturesHolismMELV/melv-core/README.md

 - **Organizations**: Team dynamics, inter-departmental collaboration
 - **Social Systems**: Community formation, polarization analysis
 - **AI Governance**: Multi-agent systems, alignment strategies

+## 🎮 Interactive Visual Simulator

+**Want to see cooperation emerge in real-time?**

+Try the [MELV Mathematical Evolution Simulator](https://naturesholismmelv.github.io/harmony/) - a companion web app where you can:

+- 🎲 Watch **chaos → cooperation** evolution live
+- 🎛️ Adjust interaction parameters with sliders
+- 📊 See population dynamics in real-time graphs
+- 🧪 Explore different modes: Mutualism, Cooperation, War, AI
+- 🔬 Experiment with Lotka-Volterra equations interactively

+**Perfect for:**
+- Visual learners who want to see the math in action
+- Teaching MELV concepts interactively
+- Quick exploration before diving into calculations
+- Demonstrating cooperation emergence to audiences

+The simulator complements the tutorials here - use both for complete understanding!

 ## Background: The 44-Year Journey